henrikx2/FYS3150/Project3/Report/report.md

 ## 4.1 Speed and error

 According to the Tables 6.1.1-6.1.4, it is obvious that all four approximation methods have the possibility to give precise results with good decimal precision (at least $<0.001$).
-Looking at Figure 3.1.1, it is trivial to see that the Monte Carlo methods are the ones where the error is decreasing fastest as one spends more time (and therefore more integration points) doing the calculations.
-This is quite naturally a consequence of the fact that there are six for-loops (nested loops) in the Gaussian Quadrature algorithms, and only two loops in the Monte Carlo algorithms.
-Though, this doesn't mean that both the Monte Carlo algorithms are superior.
+Looking at Figure 3.1.1, it is trivial to see that the MCIS and GaussLag methods are the ones where the error is decreasing fastest as one spends more time (and therefore more integration points) doing the calculations.
+This is quite naturally a consequence (in terms of the Monte Carlo method) of the fact that there are six for-loops (nested loops) in the Gaussian Quadrature algorithms, and only two loops in the Monte Carlo algorithms.
+Though, this does eventually not mean that both the Monte Carlo algorithms are superior.

 In fact, looking at Table 6.1.3, which contains the values of the Brute Force Monte Carlo algorithm, and comparing the minimum error to both the GaussLeg and the GaussLag algorithm, it actually has a larger minimum error.
 So, the Gaussian Quadrature methods are more prescise than the Brute Force Monte Carlo.
 Though, looking at the time it takes to reach these values, the table turns somewhat.
 GaussLeg and GaussLag uses approximately 5 and 2 minutes respectively to calculate the integral with an error of $\sim10^{-3}$.
 While MCBF uses approx. 1.5 minutes to achieve almost the same accuracy.